-COVID-19 has had a devastating impact on healthcare systems compromising the care of cancer patients.
+COVID-19 has had a catastrophic effect on healthcare systems compromising the treatment of cancer patients.
 It has an increased disease burden in the cancer population.
-As a result, tele-oncology services have become a necessity to reduce the risk of cancer patients being exposed to the deadly pathogen.
-Several organizations have endorsed the use of tele-oncology and issued guidelines for its use during COVID-19.
-However, telemedicine in oncology still has shortcomings that can be improved upon.
-Nevertheless, tele-oncology has great potential to help cancer patients not only during COVID-19 but also become a part of normal care in the future.
+As a result, tele-oncology services have become essential to reduce the risk of cancer patients being exposed to the deadly pathogen.
+Many governmental establishments have endorsed the use of tele-oncology during COVID-19 era.
+However, telemedicine in oncology still has certain drawbacks that can be improved upon.
+Nevertheless, tele-oncology has shown great promise to support cancer care not only during this pandemic but also become a part of normal care in the future.

 2. Olver I. 4.6.
 Telemedicine in Oncology.
 Telemedicine and Teledermatology.
 2002;32:121-126.

 3. Flodgren G, Rachas A, Farmer A, Inzitari M, Shepperd S. Interactive telemedicine: effects on professional practice and health care outcomes.
 Cochrane Database of Systematic Reviews.
 2015.

 4. Zhu N, Zhang D, Wang W, Li X, Yang B, Song J, et al. China Novel Coronavirus Investigating and Research Team.
 A Novel Coronavirus from Patients with Pneumonia in China, 2019.
 N Engl J Med.
 2020; 382:727–33.